go straight to the general recipe

 For dried apricot jam…just barely cover the apricots with cold water and leave the over night.
 Weigh the mass in the morning then you will need the same weight of caster sugar and work out how much citric acid is required.

-10g per kilo fruit – apricots, all types of plums, apples, blueberries (meaning any fruit high in pectin)
+10g per kilo fruit – apricots, all types of plums, apples, blueberries, lemons and oranges (meaning any fruit high in pectin)

 50g per kilo fruit – strawberries, cherries, mulberries, blackberries, raspberries, figs, peaches, pears, pineapples, passionfruit, combinations of this bracket of fruits.